×

 • Certification that you completed credit counseling.

-In order to move forward with your Chapter 13 bankruptcy plan, you will need to submit a repayment plan and have it approved.
-Approval of your plan is based on your ability to realistically make your proposed monthly payments based on your income.
-Your bankruptcy trustee may recommend your play for confirmation by the court, and once it is confirmed, you must adhere to it for the specified period of time.
+To move forward with your Chapter 13 bankruptcy plan, you must submit a repayment plan and have it approved.
+Approval of your plan is based on your ability to make your proposed monthly payments based on your income realistically.
+Your bankruptcy trustee may recommend your play for confirmation by the court, and once it is confirmed, you must adhere to it for the specified period.
 You will make the payments to your trustee, who will disburse the money to your creditors.
 Once you file for bankruptcy, an automatic stay goes into effect.
-This is a court order prohibiting your creditors from attempting to collect debt payments from you.
+This court order prohibits creditors from attempting to collect debt payments from you.
 Certain collections are not affected by this, though.
 These include child and spousal support payments.

-When you have satisfied the repayment plan, the court may close your case.
-A closed Chapter 13 bankruptcy will remain on your credit report for seven years following its completion.
+The court may close your case when you have satisfied the repayment plan.
+A closed Chapter 13 bankruptcy will remain on your credit report for seven years after completion.

-When most people first learn of chapter 13 bankruptcy they have a lot of questions about what the process is like, what to expect and whether it is right for them.
-Here are 13 facts you need to know about chapter 13 to help you be debt free and determine if Chapter 13 bankruptcy is for you.
+When most people first learn of Chapter 13 bankruptcy, they have many questions about the process, what to expect, and whether it is right for them.
+Here are 13 facts you need to know about Chapter 13 to help you become debt-free and determine if it is for you.

-1. Debtors keep control of their assets: They run their businesses.
-There is no trustee tasked to sell assets.
-If an asset is worth more than the amount allowed to protect it, then the consumer has to pay for the value through their plan.
+• Debtors keep control of their assets: They run their businesses.
+No trustee is tasked with selling assets.
+If an asset is worth more than the amount allowed to protect it, the consumer must pay for the value through their plan.

-2. Repayment to creditors can be little or even nothing: It depends on the debtor’s income and the value of their assets.
+• Repayment to creditors can be minor or even nothing: It depends on the income and the value of their assets.
 I have filed cases where the consumer pays $1 to unsecured creditors like credit cards, but the results will vary based on available disposable income and household size.

-4. The case can be dismissed at any time: You can get out of chapter 13 bankruptcy if you want at any time, unlike Chapter 7 bankruptcy where you are generally locked into the case.
-The bankruptcy automatic stay protects the debtor for the 3 -5 years while in an active chapter 13 plan
+• The case can be dismissed anytime: You can get out of Chapter 13 bankruptcy at any time, unlike Chapter 7 bankruptcy, where you are generally locked into the case.
+The bankruptcy automatic stay protects the debtor for 3 -5 years while in an active Chapter 13 plan.

-5. No foreclosures, no repossessions and no garnishments will be able to hurt you moving forward: Mortgage defaults can be cured over as long as five years Additionally you can even request a loan modification while in the Chapter 13 bankruptcy and then dismiss your case once approved if you feel you don’t need the bankruptcy after obtaining a loan modification.
-Chapter 13 bankruptcy filings can also be very useful if you need to stop a foreclosure sale immediately but don’t intend to stay on the repayment plan.
-This helps if you need to buy some time to short sell the property or make other arrangements moving forward.
+• No foreclosures, no repossessions, and no garnishments will be able to hurt you moving forward: Mortgage defaults can be cured over as long as five years.
+Additionally, you can even request a loan modification.
+At the same time, in Chapter 13 bankruptcy you can dismiss your case once approved if you feel you don’t need the bankruptcy after obtaining a loan modification.
+Chapter 13 bankruptcy filings can also be beneficial if you need to stop a foreclosure sale immediately but don’t intend to stay on the repayment plan.
+This helps if you need to buy some time to short-sell the property or make other arrangements moving forward.

-6. The interest rate on car loans can be reduced to today’s market rate: This is called a cram down and the rate used is called the till rate which is about 3.25%.
-This can only be done if the car was purchased more than 910 day prior to filing.
+• The interest rate on car loans can be reduced to today’s market rate: This is called a cram down, and the rate used is called the till rate, which is about 3.25%.
+This can only be done if the car was purchased more than 910 days before filing.

-7. Mortgage liens that are totally underwater can be eliminated forever in chapter 13 bankruptcy: This usually applies to 2nd mortgages that can be stripped away by filing a motion to strip the lien.
-So if your first mortgage is worth more than your home, then you may be able to strip the second mortgage which would allow the second mortgage to be stripped and treated like a general unsecured creditor who doesn’t need to be paid back in full.
+• Underwater mortgage liens can be eliminated forever in Chapter 13 bankruptcy.
+This usually applies to second mortgages, which can be stripped away by filing a motion to strip the lien.
+So, if your first mortgage is worth more than your home, you may be able to strip the second mortgage, which would allow the second mortgage to be stripped and treated like a general unsecured creditor who doesn’t need to be paid back in full.

-8. The IRS has to go along with the repayment terms in your plan, without interest: If the taxes owed are recent, then they would have to be paid in full over the duration of your chapter 13 plan.
+• The IRS must accept the repayment terms in your plan without interest.
+If the taxes owed are recent, they must be paid in full throughout your Chapter 13 plan.

-10. Certain types of Debts to former spouses, other than support, can be discharged: This is generally not the case in Ch.
-7 bankruptcy.
-If the monies owed is for maintenance or support of children, the debt will never be discharged.
-If however the monies owed is for attorney fee’s or other non support payments, the debt may be dischargeable in chapter 13 bankruptcy.
+• Other than support, certain types of debts to former spouses can be discharged: This is generally not the case in Chapter 7 bankruptcy.
+If the monies owed are for maintenance or support of children, the debt will never be discharged.
+If, however, the funds owed are for attorney fees or other non-support payments, the debt may be dischargeable in Chapter 13 bankruptcy.

-12. Attorneys fees for the case can be paid after filing: Although most attorney’s charge a fee prior to filing but it may be 1/3 of the total cost.
-Additionally the court filing fee of $310 needs to be paid, but in Washington the court allows you to pay only $100 of the filing fee at the time of filing if you have not had a previous case dismissed without paying the full filing fee.
+• Attorney fees for the case can be paid after filing.
+Although most attorneys charge a fee before filing, it may be 1/3 of the total cost.
+Additionally, the court filing fee of $310 needs to be paid, but in Washington, the court allows you to pay only $100 of the filing fee at the time of filing if you have not had a previous case dismissed without paying the full filing fee.

 Work with an Experienced Merrillville Bankruptcy Lawyer

-To ensure that your rights are protected throughout the Chapter 13 bankruptcy process, work with an experienced bankruptcy lawyer.
-Contact Whitten & Whitten today to set up your initial consultation in our office.
+Work with an experienced bankruptcy lawyer to protect your rights throughout the Chapter 13 bankruptcy process.
+Contact Whitten & Whitten today to schedule your initial consultation in our office.

 Download Your Copy of the Bankruptcy Discharge Guide: Click Here